snake-charmer-devs/snake-charmer/README.md

 debug a failed package install -- is in `/vagrant/pip&#95;NN.log` on the VM, where *NN* is the package number.
 As `/vagrant/` is shared with the host, you can also see this file in the Snake Charmer installation directory.
+* The cached packages are stored in the `.cache` directory within the Snake Charmer install directory -- or `/vagrant/.cache` within the VM.
+It's safe to delete this cache any time, except while you're actually performing a provisioning operation in Vagrant.

 ### Boot process in more detail